 Glenn continues to share his passion for soccer, especially Manchester United, with family and friends.
 He was awarded the Commemorative Medal for the 125 th Anniversary of the Confederation of Canada for his contribution to his community.

-Phil Harbridge, Western Canada Representative
+Phil Harbridge, Vice Chair, Western Canada Representative

 Phil Harbridge is husband to Kay, father to Charissa and Nicolette, father-in-law to Austin and grandfather to Teal (born Feb.
 11/20).
 He has worked extensively (39 years) with youth and young adults as; pastor, teacher, writer and professor.
 Currently Phil enjoys serving with Christian Journeys (helping schools, churches and community groups experience Lands of the Bible), Capernwray Bible School Thetis Island (teaching) and The Chapels Group (officiating weddings).